cheminfo/eln-docs/docs/30_structural_analysis/nmr/predictions/1h/README.md

 3. Chemical structure with explicit hydrogens module - explicit representation of hydrogens in a molecule
 4. <sup>1</sup>H NMR spectrum module - predicted <sup>1</sup>H spectrum of the chosen molecule
 5. Signal module - list of obtained peaks and the corresponding chemical shifts
-6. Drag and drop module - paste a JCAMP of an experimental spectrum for comparison
+6. Drag and drop module - paste a JCAMP-DX of an experimental spectrum for comparison
 7. Advanced options module - modify the magnetic field strength, specify the range of chemical shifts, change line width and the number of points to plot.
 8. List of spectra module - select which experimental spectra of the sample to superimpose on the predicted one
 9. Peak list module - list of peaks with corresponding chemical shifts, scalar couplings and multiplicity, ready for publication.

 :::

 The structure of the currently selected sample will be already drawn so that you may go ahead and simulate its spectrum right away.
 If you wish to simulate the spectrum of another molecule, you can draw it or you can paste the structure in the form of a molfile or a SMILES string.
 Structure drawing is powered by [JSME](https://peter-ertl.com/jsme/).
-You may also drop or paste a **JCAMP file** to superimpose an experimental spectrum over the prediction.
+You may also drop or paste a **JCAMP-DX file** to superimpose an experimental spectrum over the prediction.

 <Jcamp/>